Shhh! It’s a Secret Library Museum!

 “Ummm… oh, about two.
 Maybe three.”
 Hm.
 I’m glad I waited until the tour was finished before asking my wonderful guide, Sue Walker, that question.

 First of all, this place is situated in New England WASP Nirvana: Farmington’s Main Street.
 This place is pure Pleasantville.
-The mile stretch of Main Street is an official Scenic Road, There are a bunch of Amistad Trail sites, the $40K+/year Miss Porter’s all girl boarding school is there, and it’s very near two other historic house museums… Not to mention the nearby 50 Cent House and things like Will Warren’s Den and Hospital Rock on Rattlesnake Mountain.
-In short, it’s the place I’d take a visitor from Albuquerque to walk around on their first visit to Connecticut.
+The mile stretch of Main Street is an official Scenic Road, There are a bunch of Amistad Trail sites, the hopelessly expensive Miss Porter’s all girl boarding school is there, and it’s very near two other museums… In short, it’s the place I’d take a visitor from Albuquerque to walk around on their first visit to Connecticut.
 This IS Connecticut.

 I approached the buildings – there are a couple red barns (one huge), two old white houses, one with a white building attached to another new looking red barn.
 Two women were drinking tea on the stone deck but they ignored me as I walked straight into the colonial house.

-It was totally empty so I had free reign to walk around.
-Wow… it was in pristine condition and was filled with what looked like old and important books.
+The place was very nearly empty so I had free reign to walk around.
+Wow… it is in pristine condition and is filled with what looked like old and important books.
 This house was built for Army Captain Timothy Root in 1784.
 It was completely renovated in 2001 to accommodate scholars working with the Library’s collections, and now boasts nine bedrooms, each with private bath.

 What that means is that smart people from around the world stay here while researching doctoral and post-doctoral theses in the library next door.
 Must be nice.

-The Library building is the most prominent from Main Street.
-It is a two-story white Georgian-style house built about 1784 for Revolutionary War General Solomon Cowles.
+The Library building is a two-story white Georgian-style house built about 1784 for Revolutionary War General Solomon Cowles.
 It is thought that the front porch wrapping two sides of the house may be one of the earliest examples of a porch original to the design and not a later addition.
 It is also believed that the intricately carved wood paneling and trim on the first floor interior is the work of Hessian prisoners of war.
 The Lewises engaged the architect William Adams Delano to design their late 1920s addition to the house to accommodate their growing collection.